M. L. Tigue Moore Field at Russo Park

 M. L. Tigue Moore Field at Russo Park is a ballpark located on the South Campus of the University of Louisiana at Lafayette in Lafayette, Louisiana.
 It was built in 1979 and currently has a capacity of 6,033, following the renovations/additions of 2016.
 It is the home stadium of the Louisiana Ragin' Cajuns baseball team.
 It was also home to the Lafayette Bullfrogs of the Central Baseball League.
 The facility originally named Moore Field was renamed after University of Louisiana at Lafayette benefactor, M.L.
 Tigue Moore's death in 1994.

-It is currently the largest baseball stadium in the Sun Belt Conference and one of the two largest collegiate baseball stadium in Louisiana.
+It is currently the largest baseball stadium in the Sun Belt Conference and one of the two largest collegiate baseball stadiums in Louisiana.

 History

-Since 1999, the Ragin Cajuns have consistently ranked in the Top 50 nationally in total and average home attendance, and in recent years at or near the top 10.
+Since 1999, the Ragin Cajuns have consistently ranked in the top 50 nationally in total and average home attendance, and in recent years at or near the top 10.
 During the Cajuns’ 2000 College World Series run, they ranked 26th in total home attendance and hosted its first NCAA Regional.
-The 2014 season saw a record 145,589 enter "The Tigue" throughout the team's run to the NCAA Super Regionals.
+The 2014 season had a record 145,589 enter "The Tigue" throughout the team's run to the NCAA Super Regionals.

 In 2016, the program sold out of season tickets for the first time in school history with 3,002 available tickets sold.